 Pastel art is a great way to produce vibrant colours with the ease and control of your best pencils.
-In use by artists for centuries, they're an especially portable medium, enabling you to create colourful pastel art with no need for water, brushes or palettes.
+In use by artists for centuries, pastels are an especially portable medium, enabling you to create colourful pastel art or pastel drawings with no need for water, brushes or palettes.

 But first, what exactly is a pastel?
 The definition isn't completely clear, and there's been some debate within art societies as to what exactly qualifies as a pastel.
 The Pastel Society within the UK, however, states the following media are acceptable for its exhibitions: "Pastels, including Oil pastel, Charcoal, Pencil, Conté, Sanguine, or any dry media".

 The pastels themselves come in the form of a stick, consisting of pure powdered pigment and a binder.
 The pigments used in pastels are the same as those used to produce all coloured art media, including oil paints; the binder is of a neutral hue and low saturation.

 Soft pastel sticks do become dusty or dirty when transporting, so carry a cloth to wipe them off before drawing.
 It's generally easier to work on a toned surface rather than pure white.
 You can buy toned paper, or tone it yourself using an acrylic or watercolour wash.
 To prevent over blending and smudging when using pastels you can use a mist of fixative on that area.
 Beware: if the fixative is sprayed too heavily, it dramatically dulls and darkens the vibrancy.

 There's a huge variety of pastels to choose from to create your pastel art.
 Here award-winning illustrator Terese Nielsen explains how to choose the right ones...

 01. All pastels are not equal